hrt/AnticheatJS/README.md

-This repository is no longer updated and is now just an informational page on things I learnt whilst playing and developing cheats for https://krunker.io during my vacation.
+This repository is no longer updated and is now just an informational page on things I learnt whilst playing and bypassing anti cheats for https://krunker.io during my vacation.
+For in depth analysis of detecting function hooking / modification take a look at [Tamper detect JS](https://github.com/hrt/TamperDetectJS/blob/main/index.html#L27)

 ## [Javascript Anti Cheats 101](https://github.com/hrt/AnticheatJS#javascript-anti-cheats-101)